qnkxsovc/qnkxsovc.github.io/_posts/2018-01-30-As-If-I-Didn't-Spend-Enough-Time-on-College.md

 #### N-Grams
 Before we start, there is an important concept to introduce.
 The plan was to come up with some "fingerprints" for each document, but we need to decide what those fingerprints will actually be.

 Conceptually, we want matching fingerprints to indicate shared phrases, so they should correspond to groups of words in the original document.
 We'll use a text processing staple: the **n-gram**.
 An n-gram is an ordered group of n items from some sample text.
-Depending on context, items can be words, invidiual characters, or [other stuff](https://en.wikipedia.org/wiki/N-gram)...
+Depending on context, items can be words, individual characters, or [other stuff](https://en.wikipedia.org/wiki/N-gram)...
 Here, we'll use words to make it easy to compute the adjusted word count.

 For example, the phrase "lorem ipsum dolor sit amet" has three 3-grams: (lorem ipsum dolor), (ipsum dolor sit), and (dolor sit amet).